-Whilst New Zealand’s North Island claims the culture crown, the South Island is all about one thing – the landscapes.
-Boasting mountains, lakes and glaciers at every twist and turn, the south offers everything from wildlife to wineries, not to mention this is the place to go if you want to catch a peep of the enchanting southern lights.
-Want to come prepped with the can’t miss spots?
+While New Zealand’s North Island claims the culture crown, the South Island is all about one thing – the landscapes.
+Boasting snow-capped mountains, shimmering lakes and impressive glaciers, the south offers everything from wildlife to wineries, not to mention this is the place to go if you want to catch a glimpse of the enchanting Southern Lights.
+Want to come prepped with the can’t-miss spots?
 Here’s where to head on New Zealand's beautiful South Island...

-Expect a sound a little like ‘aaaggghhhhhhhhh’ to come out of your mouth when you first clap eyes on Lake Tekapo.
-It’s that friggin’ beautiful.
-Its deep milky turquoise colour is a result of fine rock flour (ground by glaciers no less) sitting just below the surface of the water, but the real appeal of the lake is what sits behind it in the distance – the dramatic beauty of the snowcapped Southern Alps.
+You’ll be stunned when you first clap eyes on Lake Tekapo.
+It’s that beautiful.
+The deep, milky turquoise colour is a result of fine rock flour (ground by glaciers no less) sitting just below the surface of the water.
+But the real appeal of the lake is what sits behind it – the dramatic beauty of the snowcapped Southern Alps.
 How can it get any better?
 Lake Tekapo is also part of a UNESCO Dark Sky Reserve, making it a prime location for star gazing.

 This article was created in partnership with Tourism New Zealand.